UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 If you fail to actively renew or switch providers before your fixed contract ends, both companies will automatically roll your account onto a variable month-to-month rate.
 These default variable rates are typically significantly higher than standard promotional offers, making it crucial to shop around or re-sign right before your term expires.

 Yes, both natural gas providers generally perform a soft credit check when you apply for a new energy plan.
 Depending on your credit history and their internal risk assessments, you may be required to pay an upfront deposit before they activate your service.
+These deposits are typically refundable after a year of consistent, on-time payments.

 Who do I call if there is a gas leak: SCANA, Xoom, or someone else?